Energy-Efficiency Electronics Hardware a "Bridge Fuel" to the Future

-The Obama administration plans to spend billions of dollars on power conservation and sustainable energy projects as part of a $787 billion stimulus package which is has focused on energy efficiency.
-Andrew Fanara, of U.S. Environmental Protection Agency's Energy Star program has famously said.
-"Energy efficiency is the bridge fuel we must build on and must invest in" he stresses “Energy efficiency is the cheapest, cleanest, fastest way to act,"
+The Obama administration plans to spend billions of dollars on power conservation and sustainable energy projects as part of a $787 billion stimulus package which is focused on energy efficiency.
+Andrew Fanara, of U.S. Environmental Protection Agency’s Energy Star program has famously said, “Energy efficiency is the bridge fuel we must build on and must invest in.”
+He stresses “Energy efficiency is the cheapest, cleanest, fastest way to act.”

 In part, the administration’s strategy is to use improved energy efficiency as a method of buying time to invest in and explore emerging and clean energy options.
 With initiatives like the smart power grid gaining traction, the power electronics hardware that makes it all work and its new designs aimed at increasing energy efficiency will be at the core of the plan.

 Already, there is huge demand for power efficiency by consumers found an industry survey.
 And, consumers are willingly paying a premium for electronic hardware that delivers energy efficiency.
 This trend anticipates a growing number of electronic hardware devices will be utilize, which lowers costs and drives improved energy efficiency.
 Measured in dollars per watt this high volume of hardware deployment forecasts the efficiency for power electronics may drop to as low as 12 cents per watt by 2013.

 The focal point of “smart power” systems and a national smart energy grid has clearly been on the hardware side of the equation.
 To be successful, in the not too distant future, engineers will also make use of the intelligence provided by software so that the hardware components communicate most effectively to accomplish maximum reduction of power consumption.
 The know-how exists now for this integrated software, but it is still far from widespread.